danieltjw/aifutures/README.md

 In the future, when jobs are mostly done by AI systems there will no need to control the means of reproduction.

-Women and LGBTQIA+ will have less pressure and stigmatisation to fulfill the child-bearing role to create the workers needed to run society.
+Women and LGBTQIA+ will have less pressure and stigmatisation to fulfil the child-bearing role to create the workers needed to run society.

 ---